 I remember preparing for our oldest to deploy.
 It was nerve wracking!
 My family and I are now preparing for our second one to begin their duties in the Fleet and for the day when they will deploy.
 Looking back, I am thankful for the training that we as parents have undergone during the last seven years as a part of the USNA family.
 Our children are being prepared, but we are being prepared too.
 If we trust the system, follow the same rules and protocols that they need to follow, we will be better prepared and equipped for when the “real” day comes.

 I am with all of you in heart and spirit and can tell you that this shall pass – maybe very slowly right now, but looking back it will have flown… With that in mind, here is my PLEBE SUMMER CHALLENGE TO YOU:

-And in honor of your awesome Plebes, I am committing to working out each morning with you – let’s do this together… every day a little bit for the next four weeks!
-What are you going to do for the next five weeks to be a better, more focused, and stronger MidParent?
+And in honor of your awesome Plebes, I am committing to working out with you each morning – let’s do this together… A little bit every day for the next six weeks!
+What are you going to do to be a better, more focused, and stronger MidParent?

 Do it for your Plebes – Be strong and know that you are NOT alone.
 You can do this!
 Remember the Plebe Summer Challenge: Get stronger mentally, emotionally, physically, and spiritually and share in their adventure as your Plebes endure Plebe Summer.